The Benefits of Using Butter in Baking

 Unsalted butter can be made from milk, cream or both.
 It has 80% fat and has a golden yellowish color when in block form.

 It is the healthiest butter you can consume.
 It has more Conjugated linoleic acid (CLA) and Omega-3 fatty acids.
-The organic butter can be used for baking cakes and other pastries.

 European Style Butter

 The butter produced in the European style has a higher butterfat percentage, ranging from 82% to 86%.
 The American Butter content is usually 81%.

 It’s great for making cakes and pastries.
 Because it has less water, it produces fluffier cakes and pastries with a softer, flakier texture.
 Butter has a more tangy flavor than non-dairy butter.

 Since European Style butter has a high-fat content, therefore most people reduce the amount of butter required in a recipe while using it.

 Are you concerned about the amount of fat in butter when baking?
 There’s no need to worry any longer.
 Whipped butter is a good alternative for you if you’re concerned about the fat content in butter.